GREAT ESCAPES FOR WINTER - 10 OF THE BEST

 Cashel Co Galway

 If you’re one of the many who love Connemara out of season and hope for the thrill of stormy weather and a cosy home from home to retreat to as darkness falls, the McEvilly family’s gracious and beautifully located country house hotel on Cashel Bay could be just the spot for you.
 With a well-earned reputation as one of the country’s most relaxing retreats, it’s set in extensive gardens, and they’re known for quiet professionalism, comfortable accommodation, good food – notably delicious breakfasts offering a buffet display of home-made and local produce – and, as Kay McEvilly is a former Host of the Year, it should come as no surprise that warm hospitality is a key strength.
-With open fires at every turn, a proper bar and plenty of comfy places to retreat to with the papers or a good book, this is not a place to be rushed – at least 3 nights would be recommended, and their G Club offer could be just the ticket.
+With open fires at every turn, a proper bar and plenty of comfy places to retreat to with the papers or a good book, this is not a place to be rushed – at least 2 or 3 nights would be recommended.
 Self-catering accommodation is also available nearby; details on application.

 McGrory's of Culdaff